What is pluralism? What does the Pluralism Project do?

 How has religion changed over the last ten years in my home state?

 Checking out our online resources will give you an idea of the way your home state has changed over time.
 First, our database of Religious Diversity News articles is searchable so you can explore articles about your state.
-Next, visit the Landscape section of On Common Ground to see if we have mapped religious diversity in your area.
+Next, visit the Landscape section to see if we have mapped religious diversity in your area.
 Finally, several articles written by Diana Eck and our affiliates can provide a background about changes on a national level, giving a broad context to local examples.

 Can you help me learn about Buddhism (or Islam, or Sikhism, etc)?

-Finally, if you are interested in taking a more formal, academic class on this tradition, we suggest looking into local colleges and universities that might offer classes that would suit your needs.
+Our website offers many resources to help you with your search, especially the Religions section.
+Our site also includes research reports, center profiles, newsfeeds, and bibliographies for many traditions.
+If you are interested in taking a more formal, academic class on this tradition, we suggest looking into local colleges and universities that might offer classes that would suit your needs.

 The Association of Religion Data Archives | www.thearda.com